Ailoso/KopruluAchievements/docs/actions-functions/actions.md

 `Required` to be placed a single time at Map Initialization, this action has no parameters and will ignore AI players and empty slots.

+## Set Toast Style

+This action sets the Achievement Toast Style per player, `Required` to be placed at least once During Map Intialization or after if the style is different than Terran.

+By default the style is set to Terran.

 ## Show User Profile

 This action can be used to open the User Profile as part of a custom button or game action, while in SinglePlayer the menu will pause the game until closed.